Joe Gatting: Cricket career

 Joe decided to quit professional football and signed non-contract terms with Sussex, following his uncle, Mike Gatting into cricket.

 Gatting scored a century on his debut for Sussex making 110 against Surrey in the Pro ARCH Trophy in Dubai.
-He then scored 152 during his 1st Class Debut for Sussex against Cambridge at Fenners in the opening match of the 2009 domestic season.
+He then scored 152 during his first-class debut for Sussex against Cambridge at Fenner's in the opening match of the 2009 domestic season.
 A successful start to the season continued at Hove in the Friends Provident Trophy, when on successive days Gatting hit 34 from 47 balls against Surrey, following it up with his maiden List A half century against Durham on Monday 12 May, a round 50 from 61 balls.
 On 30 August 2009 Gatting was on 99 not out against Yorkshire when the game was abandoned due to rain.

 At the end of the 2015 season, it was announced that Gatting was one of three players who were being released by Hampshire as their contracts expired.
 He had played two seasons after leaving Sussex.